Sphinx01/Generate-a-Contact-list/README.md

 # Generate a Contact list .csv
 I originally thought of coding this program in order to create a contact list .csv with a mass of emails then invite them to like my facebook page.
 This actualy worked, you just have to find a well updated mass of emails.
+I don't know if the option "invite my emails list friends" still work in Facebook but it worked back then.

 The program takes as an input a text file f2.txt with the mailing list.
 Each email should be separated by coma (for example).
 The program reformates the list by deleting the comas and putting one email in a line.
 The output file f1 will be is csv file so it must start with the line :
 '''